stinkyfi/DoomsDay/README.md

 ```

 ## Test
-On a new terminal, go to the repository's root folder and run this to
+Go to the repository's root folder and run this to
 test the contract:

 ```sh